Walkedharmony/Zenless-Cutscene/README.md

 # Zenless-Cutscene
-Usm demuxer for ZZZ with [Wannacri](https://github.com/donmai-me/WannaCRI)
+Usm demuxer for ZZZ with [Wannacri](https://github.com/donmai-me/WannaCRI) And thanks for Dimbreath for Keys

 Merger between Wannacri for USM and FFMPEG for Merger video and audio

 Before using it you must install from [here](https://github.com/donmai-me/WannaCRI/releases/tag/0.3.0) after that do `pip install WannaCRI-0.3.0-py3-none-any.whl` check by opening the terminal type wannacri if it is there then you can proceed to **How To Use**

-Please note that the USM that can be opened along with its audio is still very small, so far there are only 3 files and I focus on ZenlessZoneZero_Data\StreamingAssets\Video\HD\Procedure
+Please note that the USM that can be opened along with its audio is still very little, so far there are only 3 files and I focus on ZenlessZoneZero_Data\StreamingAssets\Video\HD\Procedure

 `c030_ep030.usm |
 c030_ep040.usm |